kumareshsomi/kumareshsomi.github.io/pages/Using-Dependabot-in-Azure-with-private repository.md

   open-pull-requests-limit: 10
 ~~~

 You need a way to trigger dependabot.
-You can do that in an Azure pipeline using the dependabot task (https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot).
+You can do that in an Azure pipeline using the [dependabot task](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot).
 In our simple example, that would be:
 ~~~
 trigger: none